Business angels get more firepower to invest in Irish SMEs

 Business angels are individuals who invest their own money in early-stage companies in return for a share of the company’s equity

-Irish SMEs looking to secure investment have gotten a boost with the doubling of a fund that co-invests with so-called “business angels” to €40 million.
+Irish SMEs looking to secure investment have received a boost with the doubling of a fund that co-invests with so-called “business angels” to €40 million.

 The European Angels Fund Ireland was established by Enterprise Ireland and the European Investment Fund (EIF) in June 2016 with an initial €20 million to co-invest in Irish SMEs that are trading overseas.